Home | Mexico | mexico-places | 7 Best Aztec Ruins in Mexico (Photos, Opening Hours, and More)

 4. Tepozteco

-Tepozteco, Aztec ruins on a hill
+Tepozteco, Aztec ruins on a hill, Mexico

 Tepozteco is an Aztec temple devoted to the god of pulque, an alcoholic beverage traditionally made in Central Mexico.
 The ruin only has two chambers so don’t expect miracles.
 But what you can expect is a hike rewarding you with spectacular views from the mountaintop.

 (Have you noticed that most ancient religions worship a god of alcohol?
-Dionysus in Greece, Bacchus in Rome, Nephthys in Egypt… Which means pouring yourself a good dram of, let’s say, Tequila, is nothing bad!
-Have a look at my guide to the beverages and food in Mexico.
+Dionysus in Greece, Bacchus in Rom, Nephthys in Egypt…Which means pouring yourself a good gram of, let’s say, Tequila, is nothing bad!
+Have a look at my guide to the beverages and food in Mexico)

 Travel tip: Don’t drive right under the hill—the streets there are extremely narrow and full of one-ways.
 Instead, find a parking space in one of the private gardens where locals offer parking for 10 pesos (50 US cents).
+In certain locations in Mexico, finding a good parking space is like catching lightning in a bottle—as a wise traveler mentioned in one of his articles about driving in Mexico.

-• Opening hours: 9 AM – 6 PM
+• Opening hours: 9 am–4 pm

 5. Templo Mayor